I study the developmental psychology of self

 Yi Lu/ 芦 旖

-PhD Student of Developmental Psychology
+PhD Candidate of Developmental Psychology

 Cornell University